Complements of discriminants of real singularities of type $X_{10}$: Virtual morsifications associated with real morsifications found in

-the critical points with the five lowest and one highest critical values being saddlepoints, and the remaining critical points being maxima.

-Our restricted program tells us that the pairs of basic invariants for the elements of this standard scale (in ascending order of the numbers of their negative critical values) are equal respectively to (495364, 0), (276604, -1), (120088, -2), (63700, -3), (25104, -4), (4800, -5), (25104, -4), (63700, -3), (120088, -2), (276604, -1), and (495992, -2).
-In particular, the virtual morsification of this scale with exactly five negative critical values has \ $\mbox{Ind} = -5$ \ and \ $\mbox{Card}=4800$.
-The sum of this number 4800 and the value 13392 of the invariant \ $\mbox{Card}$ \ of a morsification realized in \S \ref{sstop} is equal to the total number of virtual morsifications with $\mbox{Ind}=-5$, hence there are only these two virtual components with $\mbox{Ind}=-5$.
+Five ones in the left-hand part of its lower row show that the invariant $\mbox{Ind}$ of this virtual morsification is equal to $-5$, and our restricted program tells us that its invariant $\mbox{Card}$ is equal to $4800$.
+The sum of this number 4800 and the value 13392 of the invariant \ $\mbox{Card}$ \ of a morsification realized in \S \ref{sstop} is equal to the total number of virtual morsifications with $\mbox{Ind}=-5$, therefore there are only these two virtual components with $\mbox{Ind}=-5$.

-No morsification with zero set as in picture (4800, -5), can be related to a virtual morsification with \ $\mbox{Card}=13392$.
-Indeed, our restricted program checks that the virtual component with \ $\mbox{Card}=13392$ contains, in particular, virtual morsifications with non-real critical points; on the contrary, we have the following statement.
+However, no virtual morsification with \ $\mbox{Card}=13392$ can be associated with a real morsification whose zero set is as in the picture $(4800, -5).$ Indeed, our restricted program checks that the virtual component with \ $\mbox{Card}=13392$ contains, in particular, virtual morsifications with non-real critical points; on the contrary, we have the following statement.